Tusculum: Roman Republic

 Ancient Roman Republic gold coin of L. Servius Rufus, 44-43 BC.
 A Dioscuri figure left, Tusculum fortress right.

 In 381 BC, after an expression of complete submission to Rome, the people of Tusculum received a franchise from Rome.
 Tusculum became the first "municipium cum suffragio", or self-governing city.
 The Tusculum citizens were therefore recorded in the "Tribus Papiria".
 Other accounts, however, speak of Tusculum as often allied with Rome's enemies, the last being the Samnites in 323 BC.
+Major urban development followed the granting of municipal status to the city (381 BC) and its annexation within the Roman sphere of influence, evidenced by the progressive rise of members of the leading Tusculan families to the highest Roman political offices.

-In Sulla's civil war Tusculum supported the Marians but after Sulla's victory in 82 BC it became a colonia and parts of the city wall were rebuilt.
+In Sulla's civil war Tusculum supported the Marians but after Sulla's victory in 82 BC it suffered extensive devastation and the punishment of becoming a veterans' colonia.
+Major building renovation dates from this time when monumentalisation of the forum took place and parts of the city wall were rebuilt.

-In 54 BC, in his Orationes Pro Cn.
-Plancio, Marcus Tullius Cicero said: "You are from the most ancient municipium of Tusculum, from which so many consular families are originating, among which even the gens Iuventia—all other municipia (together) do not have so many (consular families) coming from them".
+In 54 BC Cicero said: "You are from the most ancient municipium of Tusculum, from which so many consular families are originating, among which even the gens Iuventia; all other municipia (together) do not have so many (consular families) coming from them".

-Varro wrote about the laws of Tusculum in De Lingua Latina, Volume 5: "New wine shall not be taken into the town before the Vinalia are proclaimed".
+Varro wrote about the laws of Tusculum: "New wine shall not be taken into the town before the Vinalia are proclaimed".

 The town council kept the name of senate, but the title of dictator gave place to that of aedile.
 Notwithstanding this, and the fact that a special college of Roman equites was formed to take charge of the cults of the gods at Tusculum, and especially of the Dioscuri, the citizens resident there were neither numerous nor men of distinction.

 In Roman times the city had expanded into two parts: the acropolis with the temples of the Dioscuri and Jupiter Maius, and the main city along the ridge of the hill where the main street passes through the forum to the theatre.